Airline market study

 Oneworld includes, Airberlin, American Airlines, British Airways, Cathay Pacific, Finnair, Iberia, Japan Airlines, LAN, TAM, Malaysia Airlines, Qantas, Qatar Airways, Royal Jordanian, S7 Airlines, SriLankan Airlines, and Mexicana.

-The advantage of the alliance from the point of view of the airlines is they keep passengers trapped into their loyalty programs, meaning you would also try to fly Star Alliance if you were, for example, a member of the United miles club.
+The advantage of the alliance from the point of view of the airlines is they keep passengers trapped into their loyalty programs.
+This means, you would also try to fly Star Alliance if you were a .
 It would be the only way to continue to rack up miles.

 It does cause some anger or, at least, discomfort for travelers who have to fly on an airline from another alliance without getting any miles.
 But the alliances themselves have done no favors to passengers when it comes to creating brand loyalty outside what they do.

 For one thing, there is no standard within each alliance.
 Let’s take the United example.
-If you are a United frequent flyer, you get no status on any of the other airlines within the alliance.
+If you are a United frequent flyer, your status does not carry over on any of the other airlines within the alliance.
 If alliances could find ways to institute standards so you would know what to expect, they could generate greater loyalty among its members without angering them.

-Even more importantly, there is no meaning within the alliance brands beyond just the airlines that are in them and what the logo may or may not mean.
+Even more importantly, there is no meaning within the alliance brands.

 Star Alliance does have a theme line, “The Way the Earth Connects,” but that’s just about connecting across the world.
 The problem with that is any alliance could claim it and there are regions of the Earth that Star Alliance does not reach.

-Neither SkyTeam or Oneworld have a brand position or a promise at all.
+Neither SkyTeam or Oneworld have a brand position or a promisel.
 What if the alliances created a brand preference that went beyond loyalty programs?
 For the airlines involved, it would give them the brand association they currently don’t have and raise all boats, so to speak.

 If there’s one thing we’ve learned examining markets at Stealing Share – both for our clients and not – it’s that change is hard.
-Yet, as it’s been said elsewhere, to keep doing the same thing over and over and expecting a different result is insanity.
+Yet, to keep doing the same thing over and over and expecting a different result is insanity.

 The airline industry is insane.

 Few industries have gone through more turbulence (pun not intended) than the airline industry.
-Fuel costs have risen, jobs have been cut, airlines have merged and new fees have been introduced.
+Fuel costs continue to rise and jobs cut.
+Airlines have merged and introduced new fees.

 Most importantly from a marketing point of view, passenger anger still exists and it’s getting stronger.
 Yet no one directly addresses it in a meaningful, emotional way.
 Most stick to the same formula: Getting you where you need, mobile access, working harder, blah, blah.

-Even Southwest, who is closer to the prime position than anybody, hasn’t quite gotten there.
-What Southwest does with its marketing fits within its brand, is positioned against the competition and addresses the passenger feeling of slowly being squeezed to death.
+Even Southwest, who is closer to the prime position than anybody, isn’t quite there.
+What Southwest does with its marketing fits within its brand.
+It is positioned against the competition.
+It also addresses the passenger feeling of slowly being squeezed to death.
 But it still isn’t emotional.

 The opportunity still exists to grab that position and create actual preference in a market where there is little beyond loyalty programs and hub locations to create it right now.
 However, once an airline takes it by the throat, the game is over.